Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

 \autoref{fig:tempo-markings} shows the beginning of two Chopin piano compositions: the Mazurka we analyze and the Ballade No.\ 1, Op.\ 23.
 The initial tempo of the Mazurka is given with a metronome marking as well as the Italian phrase {\em Allegro ma non troppo} (``cheerful, but not too much'').
 The beginning of the Ballade is marked {\em Largo}, which translates literally as ``broad'' or ``wide'', and modified by the stylistic indication {\em pesante} (``heavy'').
 Obviously, the metronome markings are much more exact, though even these are often viewed as suggestions rather than commandments.
 The metronome markings in most of Beethoven's compositions, for example, are notoriously fast, and some scholars believe that his metronome (one of the first ever made) was inaccurate~\citep{ForsenGray2013}.
 Often, compositions will have numerous such markings later in the piece of music, but these are only some of the ways that tempo is indicated.
 Composers will also indicate periods of speeding-up (\emph{accelerando}) or slowing-down (\emph{ritardando}).

 Absent instructions from the composer, performers generally maintain (or try to maintain) a steady tempo, and this assumption plays a major role in our model of tempo decisions.
 Of course, a normal human never plays precisely like a metronome, although she may try quite hard to do so.
-The observed ratio of musical time to clock time is therefore best viewed as stochastic, the sum of an intentional, constant tempo, plus noise representing inaccuracy or, perhaps more charitably, unintentional variation which the listener fails to perceive as ``wrong''.
-For instance, the example in \autoref{fig:short-perf} shows the beginning of the piece as performed by Arthur Rubinstein in a 1961 recording.
+The observed ratio of musical time to clock time can therefore be thought of as stochastic, the sum of an intentional, constant tempo, plus noise representing inaccuracy or, perhaps more charitably, unintentional variation which the listener fails to perceive as ``wrong''.\footnote{Some may argue with this explanation.
+As one anonymous reviewer pointed out, describing deviations from constant tempo as ``unintentional noise'' fails to account for the possibility that the performer is consciously or unconsciously controlling these small deviations, and their success as artists can be partially attributed to their preternatural abilities to exert such control.
+In the end, our model is smoothing such deviations away for the sake of providing a low-dimensional explanation of performance behavior.
+See \autoref{sec:this-model-reas} for a discussion of how much might be lost by this smoothing.} For instance, the example in \autoref{fig:short-perf} shows the beginning of the piece as performed by Arthur Rubinstein in a 1961 recording.

 The solid line shows the actual, performed tempo, while the dashed horizontal line is placed at the indicated tempo of 132 b.p.m.
 The figure has three important lessons: (1) observed speed varies around intended tempo; (2) 132 b.p.m.\ is not necessarily the tempo a performer will choose despite the indication; and (3) performers have other tempo intentions which are not marked, like the pronounced slow-down in measures 7--8.